-One of the easiest ways to pack nutrition into a meal is by making a smoothie, especially if you need something that’s quick or can be taken out the door with you.
-To create a smoothie that’s effort free, and that will keep you energized and nourished for a few hours until it’s time to eat again, opt for one with readily available ingredients that are also powerfully nutritious.
+One of the easiest ways to pack good nutritients into a meal is by making a smoothie.
+Smoothies are also great if you need something that’s quick or can be taken out the door with you.
+To create a smoothie that’s effort-free, and that will keep you energized and nourished for a few hours until it’s time to eat again, opt for one with readily available ingredients that are also powerfully nutritious.

 3 medjool dates, pits removed